FuelLabs/sway/docs/book/src/common-collections/storage_vec.md

 {{#include ../../../../examples/storage_vec/src/main.sw:storage_vec_multiple_types_enum}}
 ```

-Then we can declare a storage vector in a `storage` block to hold that enum and so, ultimately, holds different types:
+Then we can declare a `StorageVec` in a `storage` block to hold that enum and so, ultimately, holds different types:

 ```sway
 {{#include ../../../../examples/storage_vec/src/main.sw:storage_vec_multiple_types_decl}}
 ```

-We can now push different enum variants to the storage vector as follows:
+We can now push different enum variants to the `StorageVec` as follows:

 ```sway
 {{#include ../../../../examples/storage_vec/src/main.sw:storage_vec_multiple_types_fn}}